LiorSinai/liorsinai.github.io/_posts/2024-08-03-micrograd-2-expr.md

 ---

 [^generated_reflection]: Presumably the reason the Julia team tried to prevent reflection in generated functions is that it interferes with the compliers ability to properly predict, trigger and/or optimise compilations.

+[^has_chain_rule]: Zygote.jl has more [complex rules](https://github.com/FluxML/Zygote.jl/blob/master/src/compiler/chainrules.jl) which also consider other fallbacks, key word arguments and a possible opt out through a `no_rrule`.